TimeMachine1994/081925-SvelteTweb/CLOUDFLARE_STREAM_SETUP.md

 2. **Stream Key Security**
    - Stream keys are displayed as password fields in UI
-   - Only accessible to memorial owners and funeral directors
+   - Only accessible to event owners and funeral directors
    - Should be rotated if compromised

 3. **Rate Limiting**